Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Methods

 \subsection{Study selection process}

-We further limit the journal articles to those published by the top 20 publishers as ranked by Scopus's CiteScore, which is based on number of citations normalized by the document count over a 4 year window\footnote{\url{https://service.elsevier.com/app/answers/detail/a_id/14880/kw/citescore/supporthub/scopus/}}, and SJR (SCImago Journal Rank), a measure of prestige inspired by the PageRank algorithm over the citation network\footnote{\url{https://service.elsevier.com/app/answers/detail/a_id/14883/supporthub/scopus/related/1/}}, the union of which resulted in 29 publishers, and eliminated 669 articles, for a total of 1,510 journal articles and 232 conference papers for screening.
-Two researchers independently screened each of the 1,742 studies (articles and conference papers), based on the inclusion/exclusion criteria in Table \ref{tbl:inclusion}.
-An overview of the selection process can be seen in Figure \ref{fig:figure1}.
+We further limit the Scopus articles to those published by the top 20 publishers as ranked by Scopus's CiteScore, which is based on number of citations normalized by the document count over a 4 year window\footnote{\url{https://service.elsevier.com/app/answers/detail/a_id/14880/kw/citescore/supporthub/scopus/}}, and SJR (SCImago Journal Rank), a measure of prestige inspired by the PageRank algorithm over the citation network\footnote{\url{https://service.elsevier.com/app/answers/detail/a_id/14883/supporthub/scopus/related/1/}}, the union of which resulted in 29 publishers, and eliminated 19,560 studies, for a total of 1,519 journal articles and 383 conference papers for screening.
+Two researchers independently screened a sample of each of the 1,902 studies (articles and conference papers), based on the inclusion/exclusion criteria in Table \ref{tbl:inclusion}.
+The selection process is illustrated in Figure \ref{fig:figure1}.

-The first round of inclusion/exclusion was performed on the titles and abstracts of the 1,742 studies (1,510 articles and 232 papers) from the above identification step.
 The inclusion criteria at this stage was intentionally broad, as the process itself was meant to be exploratory, and to inform the researchers of relevant topics within NeSy.

-This unsurprisingly led to some significant researcher disagreement on inclusion, especially since studies need not have been explicitly labeled as neuro-symbolic to be classified as such.
+As per best practices, this first round is also designed to understand and address inter-annotator disagreement.
+This unsurprisingly led to some researcher disagreement on inclusion, especially since studies need not have been explicitly labeled as neuro-symbolic to be classified as such.
 Agreement between researchers can be measured using the Cohen Kappa statistic, with values ranging from [-1,1], where 0 represents the expected kappa score had the labels been assigned randomly, -1 indicates complete disagreement, and 1 indicates perfect agreement.
-Our score at this stage came to a rather low 0.33.
-Since this measure is not particularly intuitive, we include a Venn diagram of the number of studies included by each researcher - see Figure \ref{fig: agreement}.
+Our score at this stage came to a modest 0.33.
+We observed that it was not always clear from the abstract alone whether the sub-symbolic and symbolic methods were integrated in a way that meets the inclusion criteria.